signalfx/signalfx-agent/docs/quick-install.md

 ## Installation

 The instructions below are for a command-line installation of a single agent.
-For other installation options, including bulk deployments, see the Advanced Installation in [Advanced Configuration Options](./advanced-config-options.md).
+For other installation options, including bulk deployments, see the Advanced Installation in [Advanced Installation Options](./advanced-install-options.md).

 ### __Get started with Smart Agent using the 3 steps below.__